 - enroll in the one credit PURS course for the fall, winter and spring term;

-- present your research at the UO Undergraduate Symposium, sponsored by the Office of the Vice Provost of Undergraduate Studies;
+- present your research at the UO Undergraduate Research Symposium, sponsored by the Division of Undergraduate Studies;

 - acknowledge the Presidential Undergraduate Research Scholars Program in any work resulting from research done during the program year;